 A good rule of thumb is to rotate your bed every 3 to 6 months to prevent uneven wear, even before you notice sagging.
 Some mattress models, such as innerspring beds, can also be flipped to further promote even wear and extend their lifespan.
 However, most modern mattresses are constructed only to be used right-side up.

 A high-quality mattress that's not ideally suited to your sleeping position and body type can just perform as dismal as a poor-quality one.
 If your bed is too soft, too firm, indented, or sagging, and you're not yet ready to invest in a new one, a mattress topper can help you adjust its qualities and improve its feel.

 Mattress toppers are generally 1 to 3 inches thick, and they come with cushioning materials like polyfoam, wool, latex, and memory foam.
 While they're specially designed to improve the firmness level of your mattress, they're temporary solutions that can't fix a sagging bed.

 Change Your Pillow

 Changing your pillows or adding extra ones can help compensate for uncomfortable mattresses before you have the chance to buy a new bed.
+You may also consider fluffing your pillow to restore it to its original form.
 Remember to check your bed frame to ensure the issue isn't coming from the foundation.

 Invest in a Hypoallergenic Mattress Cover